-- 4.5.a.
-Fellows must demonstrate the necessary procedural skills and develop an understanding of the indications, risks, and limitations, including: ^(Core) - 4.5.a.1. diagnostic aspiration of joints and interpretation of synovial fluid studies; and, (Core) - 4.5.a.2. intra-articular administration of glucocorticoids. ^(Core)
+4.5.a.
+Fellows must demonstrate the necessary procedural skills and develop an understanding of their indications, risks, and limitations.
+(Core)

+considered essential for the area of practice.
+(Core)

-4.6.
-ACGME Competencies - Medical Knowledge Fellows must demonstrate knowledge of established and evolving biomedical, clinical, epidemiological, and social-behavioral sciences, including scientific inquiry, as well as the application of this knowledge to patient care. ^(Core)
+- 4.6.
+ACGME Competencies Medical Knowledge Fellows must demonstrate knowledge of established and evolving biomedical, clinical, epidemiological, and social-behavioral sciences, including scientific inquiry, as well as the application of this knowledge to patient care.
+(Core) - 4.6.a.
+Fellows must demonstrate knowledge of biostatistics, clinical and laboratory research methodology, study design, preparation of applications for funding and/or approval of clinical research protocols, critical literature review, principles of evidence-based medicine, ethical principles involving clinical research, and teaching methods.
+(Core)